onimusya/SolidityTutorial/README.md

 ## 1. Introduction
 First goal of this tutorial is to compile & deploy a mintable ERC20 token smart contract using client side signature & Web3 without truffle.
 The ERC20 token contract is using Open Zeppelin Framework.
 It also has sample code to execute smart contract function by using sendRawTransaction().

+Here is the demo site for the tutorial: [Smart Contract Demo](https://tokendemo.unwallz.com "Smart Contract Demo")

 ## 2. Prerequisite
 - Node.js v8++
 - Npm v5.6++